epn-vespa/gdal-fits-docker/README.md

 container, and you have mapped the current working directory on your host to `/data`.

+Similarly

+    docker run --rm -it -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=unix:0 -v $(pwd):/data gdal-fits

+will open QGIS making available the data in your current directory in the `/data` volume.

 Alternatively you can use [dockeri](https://github.com/chbrandt/dockeri) to easily start the graphical interface:

     dockeri gdal-fits